1. Cybersex Crimes in Washington D.C.: Understanding Deepfake Offenses

 |---|---|---|

-Beyond fines, those convicted of deepfake-related crimes in D.C. may face additional sanctions intended to monitor the offender and prevent future misconduct.
+Beyond fines, those convicted of deepfake-related cybersex crimes in Washington D.C. may face additional sanctions intended to monitor the offender and prevent future misconduct.
 These often include sex offender registration (if minors are involved), GPS monitoring, or court-ordered treatment.
-Penalties may increase significantly for repeat offenders or if the synthetic content specifically depicts minors.
+Penalties may increase significantly for repeat offenders, underscoring the severity with which the law treats these digital offenses.

 Judges rigorously consider the following elements when determining appropriate sentences, often leading to longer terms of imprisonment: